Canada picks the F-35 for its next fighter jet

-TORONTO (AP) — The Canadian government has selected Lockheed Martin Corp. and the F-35 as the preferred bidder in its competition to buy a new fighter jet, government officials said Monday.
+TORONTO — The Canadian government has selected Lockheed Martin and the F-35 as the preferred bidder in its competition to buy a new fighter jet, government officials said Monday.

-Canada is planning to buy 88 new fighter jets to replace its CF-18s.
-The government has budgeted about $19 billion Canadian (US$15 billion) for the purchase
+Canada plans to buy 88 new fighter jets to replace its CF-18s.
+The government has budgeted about $19 billion Canadian (U.S. $15 billion) for the purchase

-Procurement Minister Filomena Tassi said Lockheed Martin was deemed to be the top ranked bidder.
+Procurement Minister Filomena Tassi said Lockheed Martin was deemed to be the top-ranked bidder.

 Delivery of the first aircraft would be scheduled for 2025 if an agreement is reached.
 If an agreement is not reached the government has the option to enter into talks with Saab, whose Gripen fighter came second to the F-35 in the competition.